Argentine flag sun

 The Sun of May (Sol de Mayo)

 The sun appearing at the dawn of independence signifies the “birth of a new nation.”
-The human face within the sun is sometimes interpreted as representing the Inca sun god, Inti, connecting the new republic to its pre-colonial heritage.
-The 32 rays are believed to represent the provinces of the Argentine Republic at the time of its adoption, though this number has varied with subsequent administrative divisions.
-The alternating straight and wavy rays are thought to symbolize different forms of light or energy.
+The human face within the sun is sometimes interpreted as representing the Inca sun god, Inti, a nod to the pre-colonial history of the region and the diverse heritage of Argentina.
+The 32 rays symbolize the 32 original provinces that constituted the Argentine Republic at the time of its adoption, though this interpretation is debated among historians.

 Symbolism and National Identity